AdobeDocs/real-time-cdp-collaboration.en/help/guide/setup/configure-azure-storage-audience-sourcing.md

 ### Audiences are not appearing or sourcing is slow {#audiences-not-appearing}

-Use these checks when sourced audiences do not appear after you create the connection.
+If sourced audiences do not appear after you create the connection, complete the following actions.

 * Confirm files exist at the configured path and comply with the Audience Sourcing Specification.
 * Check **[!UICONTROL My data connections]** for errors.